 Did you suffer severe injuries or was your loved one killed in a taxi or rideshare crash in Georgia?
 Whether you were a passenger in one of these vehicles or you were in another automobile that was struck by a negligent Uber, Lyft, or taxi driver, you could be entitled to compensation.

 Atlanta personal injury attorney ReShea Balams helps these types of accident victims from communities such as Sandy Springs, Alpharetta, Decatur, College Park, Lawrenceville, Smyrna, East Point, Marietta, Duluth, Forest Park, Roswell, Dunwoody, Johns Creek, Milton, Riverdale, and Norcross.

-Balams Law Group represents clients on a contingency fee basis, which means our firm charges you nothing if we do not get you a financial award.
+The Balams Firm represents clients on a contingency fee basis, which means our firm charges you nothing if we do not get you a financial award.
 ReShea Balams will provide a thorough evaluation of your case during a free, no obligation consultation as soon as you call (404) 445-2005.